Girl (British comics): 1980s series

 The IPC title Dreamer, which debuted on September 19, 1981, merged into Girl after Dreamer's May 15, 1982, issue.
 The merged publication carried the title Girl and Dreamer in the period 1982–1983 (issues 89 to 110 at least).

-The fellow IPC title Tammy (launched 1971) was intended to merge with Girl in the summer of 1984, but, according to the Grand Comics Database, "a printer's dispute in June 1984 prevented the final issues being published and it was simply canceled.
+The fellow IPC title Tammy (launched 1971) was intended to merge with Girl in the summer of 1984, but, according to the Grand Comics Database, "a printer's dispute in June 1984 prevented the final issues being published and it was simply cancelled.
 Girl did carry the Tammy masthead for several issues from 25th August 1984 but these issues contain no material from Tammy."

 In March 1990, Girl was merged into its fellow IPC title My Guy, which became My Guy and Girl for a period.
 Girl volume 2 published 478 issues.